Phoenix Slip and Fall Lawyer

 Phoenix Slip and Fall Attorney

 We tend to think of slipping and falling as a minor accident where nobody gets severely hurt.
 While it’s true that many falls don’t result in significant injuries, the reality is that falling can sometimes be very dangerous and lead to impactful injuries.
 The injuries suffered from some of these falls can result in substantial medical, financial, and intangible costs.
-However, working with a Phoenix slip and fall lawyer can give you a firm chance at recouping some of these costs.
+However, working with a Phoenix slip and fall lawyer can increase your likelihood of financial recovery.

-At the Bleaman Law Firm, we help our clients seek the compensation that they need after a slip and fall injury.
-Whether negotiating with the insurance companies or taking a stand in court, we stand strong when seeking what our clients deserve.
+At Bleaman Law Firm, PC, we help our clients seek the compensation that they need after a slip and fall injury.
+Whether negotiating with the insurance companies or taking a stand in court, our Phoenix personal injury attorneys stand strong when seeking what our clients deserve.
+We can negotiate your case for sufficient financial recovery.
+However, if the at-fault party or their insurer will not deal in good faith, Marc Bleaman can go to court to maximize your recovery after a premises liability accident.

 Who May Be Liable in a Slip and Fall Case?